ViennaTools/ViennaPS/README.md

 pip install --user .
 ```

 > Some functionalities of the ViennaPS Python module only work in combination with the ViennaLS Python module.
-It is therefore recommended to additionally install the ViennaLS Python module on you system.
+It is therefore recommended to additionally install the ViennaLS Python module on your system.
 Instructions to do so can be found in the [ViennaLS Git Repository](https://github.com/ViennaTools/viennals).

 ## Using the Python package